salab/iccheck/README.md

 Available Commands:
-  help        Help about any command lsp         Starts ICCheck Language Server
+  help        Help about any command lsp         Starts ICCheck Language Server search      A low-level command to search for code clones

 Flags:
       --algorithm string         Clone search algorithm to use (fleccs, ncdsearch) (default "fleccs")